-The White Dunes, Mui Ne
+White Sand Dunes, Mui Ne

-The Red Dunes, Mui Ne
+Red Sand Dunes, Mui Ne

 Mui Ne Fishing Village

-The third stop was at Mui Ne fishing village.
+Our third stop was at Mui Ne fishing village.
 We pulled up by the busy main road and Tuan even stopped the traffic for us to cross!
 There’s a steep concrete slope with steps set into it which lead down to the sea and a small beach filled with piles of empty scallop shells.
 The night’s catch is landed early each morning and sorted right there on the beach.

-The Fairy Stream, Mui Ne
+The Fairy Stream Mui Ne

-Check out the Sunsets
+Check out the Mui Ne Sunsets

 Some of the best sunsets I’ve seen were on the beach at Mui Ne.
 We’d take a walk each evening and have a Tiger Beer at a small bar about a kilometre away and watch the sun go down as the die-hard kite-surfers made the most of the waves before dusk.

 Kite Surfing at sunset